bcallanan/kafkaAvro/README.md

     {"greeting": "Good Evening!, AVRO"}
     {"greeting": "Good Night!, AVRO"}

 If there are no exceptions, and the messages are printed in the avro consumer, you're good!
-Then you can enter the following bad message and you'll get the exception showing it failed the scehma:
+Then you can enter the following bad message and you'll get the exception showing it failed the schema:

     greetings
     [2023-12-31 14:44:33,372] INFO [Producer clientId=console-producer] Closing the Kafka producer with timeoutMillis = 9223372036854775807 ms. (org.apache.kafka.clients.producer.KafkaProducer)